 Add Personal Car for mileage reimbursements

-- Identifying a personal car in your AggieTravel profile is required for mileage reimbursement.
-There are different rates for travel versus relocation.
+- Identifying a personal car in your AggieExpense profile is required for mileage reimbursement.
+There are different mileage reimbursement rates for travel versus relocation.

-- Booking airfare, car rentals, and lodging can been done directly in AggieTravel.
+- Booking airfare, car rentals, and lodging can been done directly in AggieExpense.

-- BCD Travel is the travel agency that handles the airfare booking.
+- BCD Travel is the travel agency that handles the airfare booking in AggieExpense.

 Learn about the Preferred Booking Program (PBP)

-- The PBP direct billing system (also referred to as CTS) allows for booking directly through AggieTravel, arranging catering through the campus Olive & Vine Catering, and booking local hotels.
+- The PBP direct billing system (also referred to as CTS) allows for booking directly through AggieExpense, is used for arranging catering through the campus Olive & Vine Catering unit, and for booking local hotels.

-- Booking a local hotel through the PBP – the Preferred Booking Program Hotel Reservation form will need to be filled out and provided to the hotel.
-Applicable usually for guests coming to the University.
+- Booking a local hotel through the PBP – The Preferred Booking Program Hotel Reservation form will need to be filled out and provided to the hotel; this is generally applicable for guests coming to the University.